Latest Updates

 • Rainfall Forecast: N/A

 With the 2024 hurricane season predicted to be one of the most active, staying informed about potential weather threats is crucial.
 One storm that could make headlines is Tropical Storm Isaac.
-While it has not yet formed, understanding its potential impact can help communities prepare effectively.
+While it has just formed, understanding its potential impact can help communities prepare effectively.

 The Naming Process of Tropical Storms and Hurricanes

 Tropical storms and hurricanes follow a systematic naming process managed by the World Meteorological Organization (WMO).
 Each year, a list of names is predetermined for the Atlantic hurricane season.
 When a storm reaches sustained winds of 39 mph, it is given a name from this list.
-Isaac is one of the names on the list currently ready for use in the 2024 Atlantic hurricane season.
+Isaac is one of the names on the list currently in use for the 2024 Atlantic hurricane season.

 The Significance of Naming Storms